awsdocs/amazon-emr-management-guide/doc_source/UsingEMR_TerminateJobFlow.md

 # Terminate a Cluster<a name="UsingEMR_TerminateJobFlow"></a>

 This section describes the methods of terminating a cluster\.
+For information about enabling termination protection and auto\-terminating clusters, see [Control Cluster Termination](emr-plan-termination.md)\.
 You can terminate clusters in the `STARTING`, `RUNNING`, or `WAITING` states\.
 A cluster in the `WAITING` state must be terminated or it runs indefinitely, generating charges to your account\.
 You can terminate a cluster that fails to leave the `STARTING` state or is unable to complete a step\.

-If you are terminating a cluster that has termination protection set on it, you must first disable termination protection before you can terminate the cluster\.
-After termination protection is disabled, you can terminate the cluster\.
+If you are terminating a cluster that has termination protection set on it, you must disable termination protection before you can terminate the cluster\.
 Clusters can be terminated using the console, the AWS CLI, or programmatically using the `TerminateJobFlows` API\.

 Depending on the configuration of the cluster, it may take up to 5\-20 minutes for the cluster to completely terminate and release allocated resources, such as EC2 instances\.

 ## Terminate a Cluster Using the Console<a name="emr-dev-terminate-job-flow-console"></a>